Thibooooo/Optimisation-Course/README.md

 ## How to Run the scripts

 Make sure you have Python installed on your system.
 You can run each script using the command python <script_name>.py.
-We have also, a collab where you can directly execute them !
+We have also, a collab is here, then you can directly execute them !